Loading…

 How AI personalisation and AI recommendations engines work in 2026 — tools, AUD costs, Privacy Act considerations, and what Australian marketers should do.

-Personalisation is the most-promised and most-underdelivered category in martech.
-In 2026 the tools are good enough that genuine 1:1 personalisation is finally working for non-FAANG-scale businesses — but the Privacy Act 2024 reforms and third-party cookie collapse have rewritten what's possible.
+Here's the twist: in 2026 the tools are finally good enough that genuine 1:1 personalisation works for non-FAANG-scale businesses — but the Privacy Act 2024 reforms and the third-party cookie collapse have rewritten what's possible.
 This is a practical guide for Australian marketers and product leaders on AI personalisation and AI recommendations.

 The honest list: